MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-optimize-cost.md

 Autoscaling clusters based on the requirements of your workload helps reduce your costs so you only use what you need.

 AmlCompute clusters are designed to scale dynamically based on your workload.
 The cluster can be scaled up to the maximum number of nodes you configure.
-As each job completes, the cluster releases nodes and scale to your configured minimum node count.
+As each job finishes, the cluster releases nodes and scales to your configured minimum node count.

 [!INCLUDE [min-nodes-note](includes/machine-learning-min-nodes.md)]